FFDA/SourCherry/README.md

 ## Limitations

 * Use of SQL type database is ***strongly*** recommended.
 Users using large XML type database might experience OOM crashes that can't be mitigated.
-* Right now it can only open databases in read only mode.
+* Right now it can read databases and do basic editing of it.
+Most importantly it can't edit "Rich Text" nodes.
 * There is a possibility that not all text will be displayed.
 * Some text most definitely will be missing some formatting and it will look differently compared to how it looks in CherryTree.
 * Not all latex boxes might be displayed.
 From example latex code in CherryTree only code between ***\begin{align\*}*** and ***\end{align\*}*** tags is used (and only it should be modified).
 Rest of the code should not be edited in any way.
 * In some instances image will not be displayed and opening/saving attached might cause a crash.
 It depends on Android version and phone.
 Default size for Android SQL window size is 2mb.
 For Android9+ (>=API 28) I increased it to 15mb and it can be adjusted in settings up to 500mb.
 XML databases do not have any way to adjust files that can opened/saved, but it has bigger limit.
 In my experience it is 11mb.
-* Android 7 (API 24 & 25) do not support password protected databases;

 ## Password protected databases